huawei-openlab/oct/README.md

 - [Compliant Runtime](#compliant-runtime)

 ###Standard Container
-A standard container should be a [bundle](https://github.com/opencontainers/specs/blob/master/bundle.md) with one standard `config.json`, one standard `runtime.json` and one standard `rootfs`.
+A standard container should be a [bundle](https://github.com/opencontainers/specs/blob/master/bundle.md) with one standard 'config.json', one standard 'runtime.json' and one standard 'rootfs'.

 OCT provides a [Standard Container Validator](tools/stdContainerValidator/README.md) tool to varify if a bundle could be called `a standard container`.